sandarva3/Roomapp/Readme.md

-# Roomapp
+# 🌟 Roomapp

-WE MAKE SHARING VERY SEAMLESS.
+**Effortless Sharing Across Devices**

-If you type something in the text box or upload some files in your Room, then you can access those files and text from any devices connected in the same wifi.
+Roomapp makes sharing seamless.
+Connect multiple devices on the same Wi-Fi and easily exchange files, text, or code without hassle.
+Whether it's a quick file transfer in a computer lab or sharing a movie, Roomapp ensures secure, fast, and convenient sharing.

-You can download files, delete files or upload new files in your Room.We make sharing very seamless.
+---

-If you want to share files with nearby people with whom you don't have a direct contact with.. then you can use Roomapp to share instantly, instead of asking for an email or something else.
+## 🚀 Features

-You can also easily share computer programs or texts with people nearby, like in a computer lab or other places.
+- **📂 Share Anything**
-It's a Roomapp where every network/wifi will act like a separate Room.
+  Transfer text paragraphs, code snippets, or files of any size (even movies) very fast.

-You can share files and synchronize text very seamlessly on that Room, users not connected to your wifi/network can't those things.
+- **🔒 Highly Secure**

-## Features:
+  People not connected to your wifi cannot access the files or data.

-	- ** Share Anything:** Any text paragraphs, codes, and any file of any size can be shared very fast(even Movies).
+- **💡 Convenient**
-        - **Very secure:** People connected to other wifi networks can't access your files.
+  An intuitive interface and very seamless way to share data with nearby people — no need for emails or anything.

-        - **Convinience:** A very easy to share anything with nearby people.
+---